Maintaining Excellence in Times of Change

 Chris is a CIPFA prize-winner and a financial analysis and modelling expert and has recently finished an economics degree under the University of Kent apprenticeship programme.
 He leads on LG Futures support to local authorities and pools on risks regarding business rates retention and the associated implications for medium-term financial planning.
 Chris has previously worked for County, District, and London Borough councils, including, most recently at the City of London Corporation where he supported the London Business Rates Pilots in 2017/18 and 2018/19.

 Amy is the Managing Director of Rundles, one of the UK longest-established enforcement and debt resolution providers, working in partnership with more than 80 local authorities and public-sector organisations nationwide.
 With over 24 years industry experience across operational, client, and strategic leadership roles, Amy combines deep sector knowledge with a people-first approach to ethical and effective collections.
 Amy began her career on the phones, taking calls from customers and developing a strong understanding of the challenges individuals face when managing debt.
 Her ability to lead with empathy and deliver results saw her progress through client management and senior operational roles before being appointed Managing Director in 2020.
 This journey gives her a grounded, end-to-end understanding of both customer experience and client priorities.
 As Managing Director, Amy oversees Rundles national client portfolio, driving innovation, performance, and service excellence.
 She acts as Board Sponsor for several key local authority clients, working closely with them to co-design solutions that meet the needs of their communities.
 Amy is passionate about changing the narrative around enforcement, promoting a sector built on fairness, transparency, and respect.
 She actively challenges misconceptions about enforcement by highlighting the professionalism, training, and empathy that underpin modern practice.
-As Vice President and incoming President of the Civil Enforcement Association (CIVEA), Amy continues to advocate for reform, raising standards and strengthening trust between, local authorities, industry stakeholders and the communities they serve.
+As President of the Civil Enforcement Association (CIVEA), Amy continues to advocate for reform, raising standards and strengthening trust between, local authorities, industry stakeholders and the communities they serve.

 Paul retired from the Valuation Office Agency in 2024 after a 36-year career.
 For the last decade he served as a rating specialist with the National Valuation Unit, providing technical advice, direction, guidance, and support to ensure consistency across the VOA network for large shops, restaurants, and garden centres.
 His responsibilities included assisting with complex rating casework and representing the Agency as an Advocate or Expert Witness at Tribunals.
 Additionally, Paul facilitated and chaired the Class Coordination meetings and authored several sections of the Rating Manual and Practice Notes.
 He played a key role in negotiating values centrally and aiding the progression of casework and appeals throughout the Agency.
 Paul has also contributed significantly to the Institute of Revenues Rating and Valuation (IRRV), serving as a member of the Qualifications Management Board and an examiner for the Rating Valuation paper.
 He continues to be involved in delivering the RICS Rating Diploma study course and is an active committee member and treasurer of the Section.
 Since retiring, Paul has begun working with a Trust that holds the freehold of approximately 100 buildings.
 In this role, he assists with various property issues, including landlord and tenant matters, maintenance, access, title enquiries, and disposals.